mmf2311/netflix-clone-trial/README.md

 Certainly!
-Below are the amended codes and documentation with the specified naming convention `group-3-[resource]-[app-name]` where `resource` is the name of the resource being used and `app-name` is `netflix-clone`.
+Here is the complete code and documentation, including the necessary updates for handling secrets and environment variables.

 ### GitHub Repository Structure
 ```plaintext